Super Mario World (NES)

 Eggshell pieces.
 Similar graphics were used in the original when Yoshi hatches out of an egg.

-A sprite of Peach reaching the ground and opening her eyes after falling out of the Koopa Clown Car, which is not used here.
+Peach reaching the ground and opening her eyes after falling out of the Koopa Clown Car, which is not used here.

 Hidden JY Logo